austinov/go-recipes/rocker-bot/README.md

 With the current settings (in bot.yaml) the entire calendar is downloaded and available within the hour.
 You can play with the settings of num-loaders and num-savers in bot.yaml.

-To run the bot without using the Docker, specify the connection string to your PostgreSQL in bot.yaml and just run:
+To run the bot without using the Docker, create database structure with ./go-recipes/rocker-bot/sql/re-create-db and specify the connection string to your PostgreSQL in bot.yaml and just run:
 ```
 	$ cd github.com/austinov/go-recipes
 	$ glide up